 Commonwealth.
 As a basis for this regulation: 1.
 The Virginia Public Procurement Act applies generally to

-Virginia defines to include any legislative, executive or judicial body,
+defines to include any legislative, executive or judicial body, agency, office,

-incorporates the Commonwealth of Virginia Capital Outlay manual for policy and
+the Commonwealth of Virginia Capital Outlay manual for policy and guidelines

-guidelines for Capital Outlay Projects.
-Generally, construction or renovation
+for Capital Outlay Projects.
+Generally, construction or renovation of juvenile

-of juvenile facilities would constitute Capital Outlay.
-The Department of Youth
+facilities would constitute Capital Outlay.
+The Department of Youth and Family

-and Family Services shall therefore apply the Commonwealth of Virginia Capital
+Services shall therefore apply the Commonwealth of Virginia Capital Outlay

-Outlay manual, current edition, whenever reimbursement with state funds is
+manual, current edition, whenever reimbursement with state funds is requested.

-requested.
-Special emphasis on Chapters V, VIII, and X shall be considered
+Special emphasis on Chapters V, VIII, and X shall be considered whenever

 intend to replace or relieve responsibilities of the architectural and

 engineering firms and applicable regulatory authorities (i.e., Building